sgaabdu4/sgaabdu4/README.md

 - 📫 How to reach me: abdulgafoorabid@gmail.com
 - ⚡ Fun fact: When I'm not coding, I love exploring the outdoors, hiking, teaching and learning more about religions.

-Currently, I recently worked for around 3 years as a Cybersecurity Consultant at PwC UK.
+I recently worked for around 3 years as a Cybersecurity Consultant at PwC UK.
 While cybersecurity isn't my first love, it's brought a ton of interesting puzzles my way. 🕵️‍♂️💻 However, my real passion lies in coding and creating.
 I absolutely love Flutter, Dart, and Python - they're my go-to tools for bringing ideas to life! 📱👨‍💻

+Good news!
+I've started a new role as a Flutter Developer at Greggs, diving even deeper into my passion for mobile development and innovative coding solutions.
+After 3 years at PwC, I'm thrilled to be focusing full-time on what I love most - crafting code and creating value in every line. 🥖📲

 I've got a knack for diving into complex problems and emerging with innovative solutions.
 Whether it's developing telemedicine apps during COVID-19 or crafting interactive robot applications for hospitals, I'm all about making tech work for people. 🏥🤖

-Good news!
 I've completed my Masters in Cybersecurity at Cardiff University. 🎓 It's been an amazing journey, but I'm glad to be focusing more on what I love most - coding and problem-solving.

-Outside of work, I'm an avid volunteer, contributing to CSR Committee and the Muslim Network.
+Outside of work, I'm an avid volunteer, contributing to the CSR Committee and the Muslim Network.
 Here, I blend my love for technology with community service, automating stuff (because it's fun!) and designing user-friendly apps. 🌍❤️

 I'm always on the lookout for the next intriguing project or a friendly chat about the latest in tech.
 If you're into creating innovative solutions and tackling tech challenges, let's connect! 🤝